MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-index-search.md

 |SAP|user ID|Admin configured details.|

 ### Permissions
 This tab lists the groups from the data source with permissions for the item ID.
 If the status is **allow**, all users in those groups can see the item.
-If the status is **Deny**, users in those groups can't access the item.
+If the status is **deny**, users in those groups can't access the item.

 ### Check user access
 To check user access, enter the user name or email address.
 A list of groups to which the user belongs is displayed.
 If the user is denied access to any of these groups, their overall permission to view the item is revoked.